 The barriers to using wearables in Market Research

 This year marked the ten-year anniversary of Fitbit.
 Though the wow-factor has faded, wearables are still a dominant force within the market.
-With the addition of just about every smart wearable out there, from watches that track VO2 levels to keychains, the prevents you from losing your stuff there seems to be no sign of it slowing down.
+With the addition of just about every smart wearable out there, from watches that track VO2 levels, to keychains that prevent you from losing your stuff there seems to be no sign of it slowing down.
 According to IDC, the whole wearable market will most likely double by 2021, while smartwatches alone are expected to reach $32.9 billion USD by 2020.

 While consumer wearable devices continue to impress buyers, the most valuable part of wearables are the terabytes of data collecting cyber- cobwebs.
 Expanses of data sit untouched by market research.
 But why?
 What’s stopping us from a greater understanding of global health and activity?